-HIST112: WESTERN CIVILIZATION III: THE 19TH AND 20TH CENTURIES

-(No prerequisite.
-Note: History 110, 111, and 112 may be taken in any sequence and require no prerequisites.
-They are especially recommended for students who intend to pursue their education toward a Bachelor's degree.)
-A study of Western Civilization during the nineteenth and twentieth centuries beginning with the Congress of Vienna and concluding with the contemporary world.
+HIST112: WESTERN CIVILIZATION III: THE 19TH AND 20TH CENTURIES study of Western Civilization during the nineteenth and twentieth centuries beginning with the Congress of Vienna and concluding with the contemporary world.
 This course examines the growth of industrial civilization, nationalism and imperialism, the interaction of the West with the non-Western world, and idealism and realism in the experience of Western Civilization.
 Analysis involves the search for artifacts such as continuity and change in patterns of development and motivation.
 (CSU/UC) AA/AS Areas B or C, CSU Areas C-2 or D-6, IGETC Areas 3B or 4, C-ID: HIST 180 (HIST 111+112)